Skip to main content

 TL;DR

-Manual client reporting consumes 5-10 hours per client per month, according to AgencyDashboard's 2026 benchmark.
-Automating the data pull, formatting, and delivery reduces that to 20 minutes of review per report.
+Manual client reporting eats 5-10 hours per client per month, according to AgencyAnalytics' 2024 benchmark.
+Automating the data pull, formatting, and delivery cuts that to 20 minutes of review.
 Pixorr, a 5-person SEO agency, reclaimed a full work week every month after automating their reporting pipeline.

 Pixorr automated their entire reporting pipeline.
 Reports that took hours per client now take 20 minutes of review.
-The operations manager who spent a week on reports now does SEO strategy.
-Here’s how to build the same system.
+The operations manager who spent a week on reports now does SEO strategy full-time.
+Here’s how to build the same system in your agency.

 What does an automated reporting workflow actually look like?

-An automated reporting workflow connects your data sources to a report template, populates it on schedule, and delivers it to the client without manual data handling.
+An automated reporting workflow connects your data sources to a report template, populates it on schedule, and delivers it to the client with no manual data handling.
 You review the finished report and add strategic commentary.
-The system handles the data grunt work.
+The pipeline handles everything else, from API pulls to PDF generation to scheduled email delivery.

 StepManual VersionAutomated Version

-Data collectionLog into 4-6 platforms, export CSVsAPIs pull data automatically on schedule
+Data collectionLog into 4-6 platforms, export CSVsAPIs pull data on schedule

-Report buildingPaste into document, format charts, add brandingTemplate populates from live data
+Report buildingPaste into doc, format charts, add brandingTemplate populates from live data

 Quality checkReview every number manuallyAnomaly detection flags outliers